JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

         }
     }
    ```
-e.
 At this point we can already test it, if we're developing an api instead of a web application, if   we try to access the api in chrome we will be redirected to something like (for this example) **'https://locahost:44316/Account/Login?ReturnUrl=someUrlHere'**.
 This might look a bit strange at    first but the way ASP.NET Core works is that right now, MVC is integrated into WebAPI, when we access the WebAPI in a browser it thinks that we want to be redirected to a login page which is not we want.

 Since we are developing an api, chances are we will not be making these requests in a browser, that is the request can either come from a javascript client or a mobile client, and instead of the application redirecting us to a page, we want specific status codes to be returned instead.
 That is for users that are not properly authenticated, we want to receive an Http status code of **401 (unauthorized)**, and for authenticated users that don't have access to the resource, we want to receive an Htpp status code of **403 (Forbidden)**.

 To make this work, as a final step, we need to go back to the Startup.cs and add the following configuration inside of the **ConfigureServices()** method.

    ``` C#
      public void ConfigureServices(IServiceCollection services)